thorerik88/thorerik88/README.md

 ### Hi there 👋

+- 🌱 I'm currently a student at Noroff (Front End)
+- 👯 I'm looking to collaborate on an open source project

 <!--
 **thorerik88/thorerik88** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.